Exact statistical analysis for response-adaptive clinical trials: A general and computationally tractable approach: Introduction

 Our focus is on conditional and unconditional exact tests for the parametric setting where potential outcomes are binary and have a Bernoulli distribution with unknown success rates.
-Examples of conditional and unconditional tests for NRA designs in this setting are, respectively, Fisher's exact test~\citep{Fisher1934method} and Barnard's test~\citep{barnard1945new}.
+Examples of conditional and unconditional tests for non-RA designs in this setting are, respectively, Fisher's exact test~\citep{Fisher1934method} and Barnard's test~\citep{barnard1945new}.
 Such tests~(henceforth referred to as \emph{exact tests}) have been less studied in the recent literature for RA~designs.
 Reasons for this might be that exact tests are less straightforward to apply to RA~designs and are less computationally tractable than simulation-based tests.
-Furthermore, in comparison to randomization~tests, exact tests have additional assumptions on the outcomes distribution and are less readily applicable to other outcome types and covariate adaptive randomization.
+Furthermore, in comparison to randomization~tests, exact tests have additional assumptions on the outcomes distribution and are less readily applicable to other outcome types and covariate-adaptive randomization.
 However, such tests also have important advantages.
-The advantage of an exact test is the guarantee of controlling type I error, whereas a simulation-based test, which relies on an estimated critical value is at risk of type I error inflation due to Monte Carlo error~\citep{robertson2023response}.
-The advantage of exact tests over RTs is that exact tests can be unconditional or can condition only on certain summary statistics, while, in the population model for a clinical trial, an RT is a conditional test that conditions on the entire sequence of outcomes.
-In response-adaptive designs, the number of histories of allocations leading the sequence of outcomes may be small, inducing a very discrete test with lower power, especially when using DRA procedures~\citep{villar2018}.
+The advantage of an exact test is the guarantee of controlling type I errors, whereas a simulation-based test, which relies on an estimated critical value is at risk of type I error rate inflation due to Monte Carlo error~\citep{robertson2023response}.
+The advantage of exact tests over randomization tests is that exact tests can be unconditional or can condition only on certain summary statistics, while, in the population model for a clinical trial, a randomization test is a conditional test that conditions on the entire sequence of outcomes.
+In response-adaptive designs, the number of histories of allocations leading to the sequence of outcomes may be small, inducing a very discrete test with lower power, especially when using DRA procedures~\citep{villar2018}.